-$[\]overline{^{13}\text{Most of our results}}$ would be qualitatively unchanged if we allowed a more general convex cost function, $k(\sigma)$.
-We focus on the quadratic case as this allows us to give closed-form expressions.
+&lt;sup>7Most of our results would be qualitatively unchanged if we allowed a more general convex cost function, $k(\sigma)$ .
+We focus on the quadratic case as this allows us to give closed-form expressions which makes the intuition clearer in places.